 German Iced Coffee vs Iced Coffee in Europe

-Greek Frappe Coffee uses instant coffee and water.
-The product is shaken to produce a foamy drink.
-The ice cubes are added after the coffee is whisked with milk in sugar.
+Greek Frappé takes a completely different approach, using instant coffee and water that's vigorously shaken to create a distinctive foamy texture.
+Ice cubes are added after the coffee mixture is whisked with milk and sugar, creating a refreshing frothy drink.

 How to make German Iced Coffee